delasign/kotlin-android-starter-project/README.md

 6. <a href="https://delasign.com/blog/android-studio-custom-font/?utm=github-starter-project">How to add a custom font to an Android Studio project 🔗</a>
 7. <a href="https://delasign.com/blog/android-studio-custom-color/?utm=github-starter-project">How to add and use custom colors in an Android project 🔗</a>
 8. <a href="https://delasign.com/blog/android-studio-kotlin-system-language/?utm=github-starter-project">How to get the current Android System Language in Kotlin 🔗</a>
+9. <a href="https://delasign.com/blog/android-studio-kotlin-state-persistence/?utm=github-starter-project">How to maintain state values when Android changes configuration 🔗</a>
+10.  <a href="https://delasign.com/blog/android-studio-kotlin-back-navigation/?utm=github-starter-project">How to implement a custom back button action in an Android Activity in Kotlin 🔗</a>
+11.  <a href="https://delasign.com/blog/android-studio-jetpack-compose-kotlin-back-button/?utm=github-starter-project">How to implement a custom back button action in a Composable in Kotlin 🔗</a>

 ### **For App Releases**
 1. <a href="https://delasign.com/blog/android-studio-test-apk/?utm=github-starter-project">How to build a test APK in Android Studio 🔗</a>